Kink-Collective Event Community Conduct Policy

 - All apologies will be reviewed by an admin and the complaint submitter before release.

-In order to encourage victims of harassment, predatory behavior, and abuse to make reports, the identity of the submitter of a complaint will never be revealed without the submitter’s consent.
+In order to encourage legitimate reporting of harassment, predatory behavior, and abuse, the identity of the submitter of a complaint will never be revealed without the submitter’s consent.
 Admins (or whoever investigates) will make reasonable efforts to ensure that all complaints are credible, and to allow room for the recipient of the complaint to dispute the facts of the matter and the severity of the complaint.
 The higher the severity of the complaint, the more effort will be made to ensure that both sides are heard and treated fairly.
 It will ultimately be up to the administrator/investigator to resolve any disputes and to judge the credibility of the parties.
 The burden of proof shall be the preponderance of the evidence.

 No action stronger than a private warning will be taken against any member unless the following steps have been taken: